LoginRadius/engineering-portal/content/working-with-azure-key-vault-in-csharp/index.md

 4. Specify .NET 5 as the Runtime stack
 5. Set the Operation system to Windows
 6. For the region, specify one that is closest to you
-7. You can let the other options their default values and then click on "Review + Create."
+7. You can let the other options their default values and then click on "Review + Create"
-8. Verify the configuration you've specified and if all is good, click "Create."
+8. Verify the configuration you've specified and if all is good, click "Create"

 Once the Web App has been created successfully, you'll be able to see it on the Home screen of the Azure Portal.